 In the above example, you see a person who has found success because she worked hard for it.
-She had to get there a different way than her traditionally educated peers, but she didn’t rest; she worked hard.
-She didn’t regret the past decisions regarding going to work when she inherited the diner.
+She has to get there a different way than her traditionally educated peers, but she doesn’t rest; she works hard.
+She hasn’t regretted the past decisions regarding going to work when she has inherited the diner.

 It’s easy and natural to compare yourself to what someone else has accomplished or gained.
 But it’s not always healthy.
 We hear parents ask their grown children all the time, “When are you going to get married and give me some grandbabies?”